boxbeam/OrbitSimulator-2.0/README.md

 [Second slider] Time scale slider
-[Reset time scale] Resets the time scale to the default [Create body] Click this button and then click on the simulator window to create a body at that location
+[Reset time scale] Resets the time scale to the default [Create body] Click this button and then click on the simulator window to create a body at that location [Quick save] Saves the current state of the system [Quick load] Reverts the system to the saved state
 #Bodies panel
 This panel shows all bodies in the system.
 Use the scroll bar to scroll through them.
 Left click a body on the panel to edit or delete it.